 As with anything else, your gains will depend on the way you perform it, and by making a few simple tweaks you can greatly increase the effectiveness of this exercise – in fact, transform it into a move that will accelerate your triceps development beyond your imagination!
 Learn all about it in the article below.

-Skull Crushers: The Basics
+How to Do Skull Crushers: The Basics

 The most common skull crusher variant is performed by lying on a flat bench and holding a weight with two hands above the forehead.
 That being said, skull crushers can be done using a variety of tools: dumbbells, a barbell, an EZ curl bar, or an elastic band.
 The weight is lowered in a slow and controlled manner until it lightly touches the forehead, then explosively pushed upward to a lockout position.